foolshopedemocrazy/AnswerChain/README.md

  # Disclaimer

 Is this program secure to use?
 - This program was developed with extensive AI assistance.
 While care has been taken to ensure safety, NO SOFTWARE CAN BE GUARANTEED 100% SECURE.
-At this stage, I would ***NOT RECOMMEND USING THIS PROGRAM UNTIL IT HAS MATURED ENOUGH*** (e.g., gained broader community recognition, reviews, and testing).
+At this stage, I would ***NOT RECOMMEND USING THIS PROGRAM FOR IT's INTENDED PURPOSE UNTIL IT HAS MATURED ENOUGH*** (e.g., gained broader community recognition, reviews, and testing).

 Have you had prior experience with coding?
 - No, I have not.
 This is my first application!